Channel Islanders imprisoned in Augsburg Gestapo Prison:

 At least five Channel Islanders were imprisoned in Augsburg Gestapo Prison (Gestapogefängnis ‘Katzenstadel’, Amts- und Landgerichtsgefängnis Augsburg) Augsburg, a city in the German state of Bavaria.
-The prison was built in 1891 and was nicknamed the ‘Katzenstadel’, which despite its apparent reference to ‘cats’, is actually referring to a medieval armoury that stood here previously.
+The prison building was built in 1895 and was nicknamed the ‘Katzenstadel’, which despite its apparent reference to ‘cats’, is actually referring to a medieval armoury that stood here previously.
 The Katzenstadel originally served as a prison for the district and state courts until the Nazi takeover in 1933, at which point it became a Gestapo Prison.
-Socialist Party members such as the mayor of Augsburg, Friedrich Ackermann, were among the first people to be incarcerated here by the Gestapo.
+Socialist Party members such as the mayor of Augsburg, Friedrich Ackermann, were among the first political prisoners to be incarcerated here by the Gestapo.
+Many of the prisoners were transported via this prison to Dachau Concentration Camp.
 The Katzenstadel could hold up to 500 prisoners.

 In 1942, four of the policemen sentenced in the Guernsey police trial and Paul Gourdan from Jersey were deported to a series of prisons in France, and then to Landsberg Prison in Germany, followed by the Katzenstadel.
 After a presumably brief time here in August 1942, they and around 60 French political prisoners were taken to perform forced labour at Neuoffingen Forced Labour Camp, which was administered by the Augsburg prisons system.
 Soon after being transferred, Paul Gourdan and Jack Harper escaped from Neuoffingen.
 Harper was caught after five days and returned to the Katzenstadel to serve 28 days of solitary confinement on bread and water rations.
 A few days later, he saw Gourdan in the prison, confirming his re-capture.
 Harper was returned to spend two more years performing forced labour at Neuoffingen, and Gourdan went on to survive a series of German prisons.